Your team may view accounting as a chore. How do you get them interested in the numbers?

-Regardless, you understand why you follow those procedures and why you don’t take shortcuts.
+Regardless, you know why you follow those procedures, and why you don’t take shortcuts.
 But employees may not understand.

 They may feel like the procedures are unnecessarily long, and seek shortcuts or make that paperwork the lowest priority task on their list, wholly apart from their “real work.”

-If they understand, they’ll be more inclined to follow it and complete it.
+If they understand, they’ll be more inclined to follow through.
 They may even have ideas for improvements!
-More importantly, if you connect that procedure to a positive result, you’ll engage them.
+More importantly, if you connect that procedure to a positive result, you’ll engage them in the process.

-Let’s look at an example: Let’s assume you want the sales team to complete travel expense reports once a month.
-You need them to provide an itemized breakdown in your accounting software before sending it to the financial manager.
+Assume you want the sales team to complete travel expense reports once a month, for example.
+And you need them to provide an itemized breakdown in your accounting software before sending it to the financial manager.

-Some staff may take shortcuts and ask if they can send only the total with no detailed breakdown.
-Others simply won’t get round to it.
+Some staff may take shortcuts and ask if they can send only the total, without a detailed breakdown.
+Others simply won’t get around to it.

-2. Make It a Habit of Sharing Visibility and Insights
+2. Make a Habit of Sharing Visibility and Insights

 As a leader, it’s essential to share your business goals, priorities and performance with employees.
 Put simply, they should never be left to wonder: How’s our business doing?